GiovanH/fansim-engine/README.md

 **For demo mods and asset packs, see [pqms-extras](https://github.com/GiovanH/pqms-extras)**

-## Guide for users:
+## Quickstart for players:

 1. Download this repository.
 You can use git or simply download the current version as a zip file.
+See [Installation](doc/installation.md) for an in-depth, newbie-friendly guide.
-2. Put the fan volumes you want to use in the `custom_volumes` folder.
+2. Put the fan volumes (folders with `meta.json` in them) you want to use in the `custom_volumes` folder.
-3. Run `src/run_wizard.py` with a recent version of Python.
+3. Run `src/run_wizard.py` or `src/run_wizard_gui.py` with a recent version of Python.

 ## Why PQMS?